YOU MAY LIKE TO LOOK AT THIS: WOMEN'S VIEWS ON NEWS: FOLLOW THIS LINK

 2013 Sylvia Pankhurst Memorial Lecture

-The 2013 lecture will take place on Friday 16 August 2013 at 7pm at Wortley Hall, near Sheffield.
+The 2013 lecture took place on Friday 16 August at Wortley Hall, near Sheffield

 2012 Sylvia Pankhurst Memorial Lecture